...

 Learn why the Placidus division of the houses is inextricably linked to relativity and/or spacetime, and how Louis, Houlding, and Wackford address this.

-Some people have written stating that they had never read an explanation of the mechanism of action of the Placidus measurement of the houses that were as simple or straightforward as the one presented in «Time Dilation […] and Why the Placidus Measurement […] is Compatible with Relativity Theory», published 26 September 2024 in Montgomery, TX.
-This can be ironic because (herein lies the beauty of it, I believe): although compatible with something as complex as Einstein’s relativity, it is quite simple from an astrological perspective, that is, to understand relativity from said standpoint.
+Upon publishing the paper «Time Dilation […] and Why the Placidus Measurement […] is Compatible with Relativity Theory», from 26 September 2024 in Montgomery, TX, some people wrote stating that they had never read an explanation of the Placidean mechanism of action that were as simple or straightforward as the one presented therein.
+This can be ironic because, although compatible with something as complex as relativity, it is quite simple from an astrological perspective, that is, to understand relativity from said standpoint, or the Placidus measurement from the standpoint of relativity.
 [1]

 Why or how?
-Because, to date, only two forms of time dilation exist or are known to us (special relativity, or velocity, and general relativity, or gravity).
-Our paper, in turn, postulates that there is a third expression of time dilation, viz: the tilt of a moving reference frame (Earth) relative to another inertial frame of reference (ecliptic, or zodiacal belt), which yields 360 different times of oblique ascension, confirmation or recognition possible by the Placidean formula only (reason for which only Placidus-measured houses are “in perfect harmony with the use of planetary [seasonal or sun] hours”, as Deborah Houlding has stated).
+To date, only two forms of time dilation or relativity exist or are known to us (special, or velocity, and general, or gravity).
+Our paper, in turn, posits that we were aware not of the first form of relativity: the tilt of a moving frame of reference (Earth) relative to an inertial frame of reference (ecliptic), which yields 360 different times of oblique ascension (see equation of time), confirmation or recognition possible by the Placidean formula only (reason for which only Placidus-measured houses are “in perfect harmony with the use of planetary [seasonal or solar] hours”, as Deborah Houlding has stated).

-Returning to the astrographic regions, while it is true that the Placidus houses are named after the brilliant Benedictine monk who popularised them during the 17th century, they are not Placidean: they are simply the houses of the sun or solar houses or just plain natural or utmost natural houses, not to mention that they respect a truth confirmed by science hundreds of years before it was confirmed (1905, special relativity; 1915, general relativity): spacetime.
-In this sense, they can also be called spacetime houses or relative houses.
+Returning to astrographic regions, while it is true that Placidus houses bear the name of the brilliant Benedictine monk who popularised them during the 17th century, they are not Placidean: they are simply the houses of the sun or solar houses, or utmost natural houses, not to mention that they respect a truth confirmed by science hundreds of years before it was confirmed (1905, special relativity; 1915, general relativity): spacetime.
+In this sense, they can also be called spacetime or relative houses.

-It turns out that this method of house division (Placidean or relative) makes it possible to recognise the ascensional times of each degree of the circumference simultaneously and uninterruptedly, that is, in a temporally simultaneous and spatially uninterrupted manner during its displacements from the horizon (ASC) to the midheaven (MC), as it takes into consideration what in physics is known as proper time (i.e. the true journey or path of an object measured according to spacetime displacement).
-Simply put, said measurement is able to show or reveal the exact position on the horizon that any one degree can take at any given time at any given latitude.
-Planetary hours are thus one of the consequences of astrological relativity as explained in the abovementioned paper.
+It turns out that this method of house division (Placidean or relative) makes it possible to recognise the ascensional times of each degree of the circumference simultaneously and uninterruptedly, that is, in a temporally simultaneous and spatially uninterrupted manner during its displacements from the horizon (ASC) to the midheaven (MC), as it takes into consideration what we know as proper time (see video).
+This is the reason for which said measurement is able to reveal the exact position on the horizon that any one oblique degree can occupy at any given time at any given latitude.
+Planetary hours are thus one of the consequences of astrological relativity as explained in the abovementioned paper, for each degree of the ecliptic will continue to exhibit the same behaviour as that of the sun during the first time it ascended, culminated, and set with it (each day the sun has a different ascensional time relative to the previous day and the day that follows; hence also each zodiacal or oblique degree).
 Please read STA’s explanation of the planetary hours.

 And further notes: “The Placidus system is consistent with Ptolemy’s description of ‘releasing’ and the primary directions of points intermediate between the horizon and meridian, which takes into account both space and time, anticipating Einstein’s notions of space-time and the non-Euclidean geometries of the 19th century, implicit in Ptolemy’s original writings in the 2nd century CE.
 It is not surprising that Placidus fascinated British astrologers in the 19th century and became the predominant house system in the English-speaking world.”